 Rhos yr Ŷd (SH 903 343)

-The hill is adjoined to the Arenig range, which is situated in the south-western part of North Wales (Region A, Sub-Region A3) with its Cardinal Hill being Arenig Fawr (SH 827 369), and is positioned above the A 494 road and Llyn Tegid (Bala Lake) which are to the south-east of the hill, with the small community of Llanycil and the town of Y Bala positioned to the north-east.
+The hill is adjoined to the Arenig range, which is a group of hills situated in the south-western part of North Wales (Region A, Sub-Region A3) with its Cardinal Hill being Arenig Fawr (SH 827 369), and it is positioned above the A 494 road and Llyn Tegid (Bala Lake) which are to the south-east, with the small community of Llanycil and the town of Y Bala positioned to the north-east.